shahbazbaig38/IDP_2022_Project/README.md

 # Install guide (only first time)

+0. make sure you install  MySQL and Xampp and memorize password

 1. install or confirm Python 3.7 on your machine

 2. run `pip install pipenv` to install pipenv